Sponsor and status

 Length: 3 pages

-This bill was introduced on May 9, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 9, 2002, in a previous session of Congress, but it did not receive a vote.

 May 9, 2002